aplteam/Meddy/Docs/Presentations.md

 Notes:

-* All elements are always incremental; that means that by pressing `<CursorRight>` just one element at a time is revealed.
+* All elements are always incremental (except for the very first slide); that means that by pressing `<CursorRight>` just one element at a time is revealed.

   If you don't want this just press either `<PgDn>` or `<Enter>` - this shows a whole slide at once.

 ## Misc

-* The bottom-left corner shows an arrow as long as not all items on a slide are revealed.
+* In the footer an arrow shows once all elements of the current slide are revealed.

 * In "Print" mode all slides are combined into a single printable document.
 In this mode `<div>`s with the class "handout" assigned to them will become visible as well.